-According to section 265E where a satisfactory disposition of the case has been worked out under section 265D, the court shall dispose off the case in the following manner-
+According to section 265E of CrPC where a satisfactory disposition of the case has been worked out under section 265D, the court shall dispose of the case in the following manner-

-According to section 265F, the court will deliver its judgement in the open court and the same shall be signed by the presiding officer of the court.
+According to section 265F of CrPC, the court will deliver its judgement in the open court, and the presiding officer of the court shall sign the same.

-The judgement delivered by the court under section 265G shall be final and there is no provision for appeal but there are tow exceptions to this rule-
+Section 265G of CrPC talks about finality of the judgement.
+The judgement delivered by the court under section 265G shall be final, and there is no provision for appeal, but there are two exceptions to this rule-

-For the purpose of discharging its functions under this chapter, the court which is allowing the plea bargaining must have the powers in respect of bail, trial of offences and other matters relating to the disposal of a case.
+Section 265H of Criminal Procedure Code mentions power of the court in plea bargaining.
+For the purpose of discharging its functions under this chapter, the court, which is allowing the plea bargaining must have the powers in respect of bail, trial of offences and other matters relating to the disposal of a case.

-The statement or facts given by an accused in an application for plea bargaining shall not be used for any other purpose except for the purpose of this chapter.
+Section 265K of CrPC talks about ‘Statement of accused not to be used.’
+The statements or facts stated by an accused in an application for plea bargaining filed under section 265B shall not be used for any other purpose except for the purpose of Chapter XXIA of CrPC.

 - Governor of an Indian State: Role, Importance, and Functions - 4th September 2023